tthkbw/epub_pager/README.md

    seconds.
 2. The Python module epubcheck is even slower and will take an average of about 10 seconds to check a file.
-3. Many epub files, particularly older files, will cause epubcheck to generate multiple errors, often dozens or even hundreds of errors. epubpaginator simply reports these errors and whether there was a difference in the number of warnings, errors, or fatal errors between the check of the original book and the paginated book.
+3. Many epub files, particularly older files, will cause epubcheck to generate multiple errors, often dozens or even hundreds of errors, and even more warnings.
+It is recommended to run epubcheck with the `-e` option to report only errors, not warnings.
+The example scripts do this, and epubpaginator does this when running the Python epubchek module. epubpaginator simply reports these errors and whether there was a difference in the number of warnings, errors, or fatal errors between the check of the original book and the paginated book.
 4. Fortunately, most epub readers are very forgiving of warnings, errors and fatal errors reported by epubcheck.
 While it is common for epubcheck to report errors and even fatal errors, it is relatively